What are Direct Payments?

 Many people who receive Direct Payments pay service provider companies for support so they can live as normal a life as possible.
 We do not control these companies so we can't give any guidance on their performance or quality - we advise people who are looking to use services like these to do their own research.

-There are several managed account companies that will look after your Direct Payments for you.
+There are several payroll providers that will look after your Direct Payments for you.

 You must check with the individual company for information on how much they charge.
 The council does not run these companies so we cannot provide information on quality or performance.